binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### [Http Screenshot](https://github.com/breenmachine/httpscreenshot) {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-httpscreenshot}

-Useful for taking screen shots of a large number of websites concurrently.
+Useful for taking screen shots and HTML of a large number of websites concurrently.
 Can use Masscan under the covers.

 1. `pip install selenium`